NVIDIA/NVFlare/examples/prostate/README.md

 ### Validation curve
 Let's summarize the result of the experiments run above.
 We compare the final validation scores of the global models for different settings.
 In this example, each client computes their validation scores using their own validation set, and the centralized model computes the validation score using the combined validation set.
+Please note that due to the limited size of data set, the validation curve can have significant variations across runs.

 The TensorBoard curves for validation Dice of the global model for the 1000 epochs (100 rounds, 10 local epochs per round) during training are shown below:
 ![All training curve](./figs/all_training.png)